-- 3. If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to specify the path.
-Click Continue and enter the full path to the binary. - 4.
-If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings. - 5.
+- 2. If prompted, enter the password for your account and press the Return key. - 3.
+If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
+Click Continue and enter the full path to the binary.

+- 4. If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings. - 5.
 Select the Schedule automatic backups for checkbox and choose the hour of the day that you want backups to occur. - 6.
-To save the backups in a custom location, click Change and select a new location.
+To save the backups in a custom location, click the Change button and select a new location.